piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 Hybrid models combine the strengths of the fluidand particle approaches, by combining the fast speed of fluidsimulations with the accurate particle kinetics of particlemodels [1].

 The focus of this section is on hybrid modelling approach.
-The main difference between the hybrid model and the 1st order fluid model is that, in the hybrid model, ions are represented by particles, not constant.
+The main difference between the hybrid model and the 1st order fluid model is that, in the hybrid model, ions are represented by particles, not by constants.

 The drift-diffusion scheme can be used to model the electrons species in the plasma as a continuum instead of kinetic particles.